tony48/KOS/doc/source/structures/vessels/part.rst

         * - :attr:`STAGE`
           - :struct:`Scalar`
           - The stage this is associated with
+        * - :attr:`CID`
+          - :struct:`String`
+          - Craft-Unique identifying number of this part
         * - :attr:`UID`
           - :struct:`String`
-          - Unique identifying number of this part
+          - Universe-Unique identifying number of this part
         * - :attr:`ROTATION`
           - :struct:`Direction`
           - The rotation of this part's :math:`x`-axis